CarNDCapstone/CarND-Capstone/README.md

 **Note:** the authors only tested the setup on Ubuntu Linux and MacOS.

 **GPU acceleration:** This code uses neural network detection and classification for the traffic light model.
 GPU acceleration is only available in this setup when Docker runs natively on Linux.
-Fortunately, our detection model should be fast enough on a CPU, but using GPU acceleration is recommended whenever possible.
+Fortunately, our detection model is fast enough on a CPU, but using GPU acceleration is recommended whenever possible.

 Supported GPUs include: Tesla K80, Tesla M60, Tesla P100, Tesla V100, GTX 1070/1080/1080Ti, RTX 2070/2080/2080Ti.
 Titan X, Titan XP and Titan RTX should also work.